Frozen Ever After: History

-On September 12, 2014, Walt Disney World officials announced that the Maelstrom attraction would be replaced by an attraction based on Frozen.
+In September 2014, Walt Disney World officials announced that the Maelstrom attraction in the Norway Pavilion of the Epcot's World Showcase section would be replaced by an attraction based on Frozen.
 Maelstrom's final day of operation was October 5, 2014.

 In June 2015, then-Disney Chief Operating Officer Tom Staggs revealed that plans for a Frozen attraction were discussed prior to the film's release, but were accelerated after the film's worldwide success.
 On responding to whether converting a portion of the Norway pavilion into an attraction based on a fictional place was appropriate for World Showcase, Staggs stated: "If the goal is to give people a taste of something like Scandinavia with the Norway pavilion, then Frozen would only increase the extent to which people would be drawn to it.
-To me it doesn’t seem out-of-character at all."
+To me it doesn't seem out-of-character at all."

 Disney also released the first details on the new attraction and revealed its final name, "Frozen Ever After."
 The attraction uses the same ride vehicles and course that was used for Maelstrom.
 The Audio-Animatronic figures for the attraction feature improvements in facial animation that were first used on the Seven Dwarfs Mine Train, which opened in 2014 at the Magic Kingdom.
 The Audio-Animatronics are also the first ever all-electric Audio-Animatronics, with previous Audio-Animatronics using either pneumatics or hydraulics.
 While there are no new songs in the attraction, some of the original songs from Frozen have revised lyrics written by the original composers.

-On May 20, 2016, Disney Parks revealed that the attraction would open June 21 that year.
+In May 2016, Disney Parks revealed that the attraction would open June 21 that year.
 On opening day, the wait times were over five hours long, as the lines started in the China Pavilion.
 Epcot employees gave out ice cream and water bottles to guests in order to cool off in the hot sun.

+In October 2025, it was announced that the attraction at Epcot will receive upgrades to its Audio-Animatronics figures, using updated technology currently in use in the newer World of Frozen attraction at Hong Kong Disneyland.
+The updates will debut in March 22, 2026.